moj-analytical-services/etl_manager/README.md

 ```

 ## Using the extract_metadata module
 extract_metadata contains functions for connecting to an Oracle database and creating a folder full of metadata.
-You can then pass this metadata to etl_manager's read_database_folder function.
+The aim is to create everything needed by etl_manager's read_database_folder function.

 Currently this is designed explicitly for Delius but it should work as a starting point for connecting to other Oracle databases too.

+### What's included
+There are 4 main functions you can run directly:
+- **create_database_connection**: creates a connection you can pass to the other functions
+- **get_table_names**: extracts a full list of table names from a specific schema
+- **create_json_for_database**: creates a small database.json file in the format needed by read_database_folder
+- **create_json_for_tables**: creates a json file showing columns and other metadata for each table name in a list

+### Using the functions together
-Typically to create your metadata folder you'll need a small script in whatever repo you want to store the data in.
-The script could look something like this:
+Typically to create a metadata folder you'll want a small script combining these functions.
+The script can go in the same repo where you're storing the metadata.
+It could look something like this:

 ```python
 import extract_metadata